Billy (slave): Later reception

-Lee and Carr's argument contrasted with previous, similar cases of slaves charged with treason.
+Lee and Carr's argument contrasted with previous, similar cases of enslaved people charged with treason.
 Historians H. J. Eckenrode and Philip J. Schwarz commented on the decision, with Eckenrode writing that this "was a new doctrine, fruit of Revolutionary humanitarianism" and Schwartz stating that "His case was doubly ironic.
 A slave, he was nevertheless tried for disobeying one of the laws of the commonwealth.
 Excluded from the protections conferred by citizenship, he was still shielded from execution because Virginia's law of treason could not logically apply to him."